 Like many countries, the United States offers lawful permanent residency (a green card) to wealthy people, specifically business investors, who will pump money into its economy.
 (See I.N.A. § 203(b)(5), 8 U.S.C. § 1153(b)(5).)
 Your spouse and unmarried children under the age of 21 can also get green cards, as accompanying relatives.

 As the investor, you do not need any particular business training or experience.
 Nor does it matter which country you come from.
-However, the immigration authorities tend to be more suspicious about possible fraud with applicants from certain countries.
+However, U.S. immigration authorities tend to be more suspicious about possible fraud with applicants from certain countries.

-Green cards for investors are limited to 10,000 per year, and 3,000 of those are reserved for applicants investing in rural areas or areas of high unemployment.
-If more than 10,000 people apply in any given year (which has never happened), you will be placed on a waiting list, based on your Priority Date (the day you filed the first portion of your application).
+Green cards for investors are limited to 10,000 per year, 3,000 of which are reserved for applicants investing in rural areas or areas of high unemployment.
+If certain caps are reached for individuals from various countries in any given year (which has happened for China, India, and Vietnam), you will be placed on a waiting list, based on your Priority Date (the day you filed the first portion of your application).

-Because the EB-5 category is one of the most difficult categories under which to get a green card, and certainly the most expensive, it's well worth the investment to gain legal advice before taking any significant steps toward using this strategy.
-If you try the application once on your own and fail, you may damage your chances of success in the future.
-What's more, because you are expected to make the investment first, and apply for the green card later, you could waste a lot of money.
+Because the EB-5 category is one of the most difficult under which to get a green card, and certainly the most expensive, it's well worth the investment to gain legal advice before taking any significant steps toward using this strategy.
+If you try the application once on your own and fail, you might damage your chances of success in the future.
+What's more, because you are expected to make the investment first and apply for the green card later, you could waste a lot of money.